Prepare for a successful and career by combining future-focused business knowledge with unique experience in aviation.

 Overview

-This double degree combines critical business knowledge from the Bachelor of Commerce (BCom) with aviation management skills, setting you up for a successful, global career in the aviation industry.
+Combine critical business knowledge from the Bachelor of Commerce (BCom) with aviation management skills to unlock a successful, global career in the aviation industry.

-When you combine studies in business and aviation you can supercharge your career in the aviation industry with a unique mix of skills.
+This supercharged double degree provides a unique skill set that will set you apart in the job market.
 The commerce component of this double degree provides you with a fundamental understanding of general business principles and allows you to develop specialist knowledge in a business area of your choice.

 Key features

-This program is constantly evolving in response to the needs of the aviation industry.
-It will equip you with essential skills and knowledge in the fields of science, engineering, interpersonal relations, the environment and management.
+This program has recently been revamped to reflect the changing needs of the Australian Aviation sector.
+Developed alongside our industry and research partners, this double degree will equip you with essential skills and knowledge in the fields of science, commerce, engineering, interpersonal relations, the environment and management.

 Learning exercises range from operating a start-up airline in a management simulation to exploring the cognitive abilities of humans in the fast-developing environment of aviation.
-You'll be encouraged to undertake industry-based scholarships and internships, significantly enhancing your employability.
+Throughout your degree, you’ll also be encouraged to undertake industry-based scholarships and internships.
+These programs provide valuable opportunities to consolidate knowledge, determine career interests and significantly enhance your employment prospects upon graduation.

 Integrated First Year